remko/dsadmin/README.md

   Uses the [Datastore REST API](https://cloud.google.com/datastore/docs/reference/data/rest) directly from the frontend.
 - Portable: The only thing a server is used for is for proxying to the datastore emulator (to avoid CORS problems), and to serve the HTML and JS files.
-This means that the server (written in Node.JS) can easily be ported to other languages if you want to avoid a dependency on Node.JS.
+  The NPM package uses a small Node.js server.
+A small self-contained binary server is also provided, avoiding the need for any system dependencies.

 ## Why?